mbejger/mbejger.github.io/_posts/2016-07-25-snr-periodic-signal.md

 it for a simpler purpose of a purely periodic gravitational wave (similar to those emitted by rotating deformed neutron stars).
-This example shows the simplest matched filter - the Fourier transform - and compares the signal-to-noise ratio from the optimal filter (template is actually the added signal) to an signal-to-noise estimate.
+This example shows the simplest matched filter - the Fourier transform - and compares the signal-to-noise ratio from the optimal filter, which uses the actual signal as a template is actually the added signal, to an signal-to-noise estimate.
 Sample data and the signal may be generated as follows:

 ```python
 """